thomasWeise/website/README.md

 7. `<squote>xxx</squote>` will resolve to single-quoted `xxx` in `html` files.

 ## 3. How to Use
-Generate the above file structure.
-The run `build.xml` as `Ant` build.
+Generate the above file structure (under the `website` folder, the `tools` folder is already there).
+Then run `build.xml` as `Ant` build.
+This will first build the website builder tool, then build the website.

 ## 4. Requirements